lifewatch/sdmpredictors/cran-comments.md

 ## Test environments
-* Windows 7, R 3.2.5
+* Windows 10, R 4.0.2
-* Ubuntu 14.04.5 LTS (on travis-ci.org), R 3.4.1
+* Ubuntu 16.04.6 LTS (on travis-ci.org), R 4.0.2
 * win-builder (devel and release)

 ## R CMD check results

-There were no ERRORs, WARNINGs and NOTEs.
+There were no ERRORs, WARNINGs or NOTEs.

 ## Downstream dependencies

-No downstream dependencies
+There are currently no downstream dependencies for this package.

+## Other notes

+This is a re-submission.
+The package was adapted to download new layers from Bio-Oracle, which caused some tests to fail.
+These issues are solved now.